Terruqueo: Fujimori government

-Into the 1990s, authoritarian president Alberto Fujimori utilized terruqueos to discredit those who opposed him, with political scientist Daniel Encinas saying that this would evolve into conservative politicians using the attack to target those opposed to Fujimori's neoliberal economic policies and that the right-wing used the terruqueo as a "strategy of manipulating the legacy of political violence".
+Into the 1990s, authoritarian president Alberto Fujimori utilized terruqueos with the help of the National Intelligence Service to discredit those who opposed him, including dissenters from his own government, with political scientist Daniel Encinas saying that this would evolve into conservative politicians using the attack to target those opposed to Fujimori's neoliberal economic policies and that the right-wing used the terruqueo as a "strategy of manipulating the legacy of political violence".
 Following the 1992 Peruvian self-coup, Fujimori would broaden the definition of terrorism in an effort to criminalize as many actions possible to persecute left-wing political opponents.

-Discussing Fujimori's actions, Dr. Fernando Velásquez Villalba states:

-Thus, using the terruqueo, according to Velásquez Villalba, Fujimori made himself a "permanent hero" and made left-wing ideologies an eternal enemy.
+The Fujimori government threatened activists and critics of the Peruvian Armed Forces with life imprisonment, describing such groups as the "legal arm" of terrorist groups.
+Ultimately, a culture of fear was created by Fujimori, with individuals fearing that they would be described as a terrorist.

+Discussing Fujimori's actions, Fernando Velásquez Villalba states:[T]he figure of the terrorist was presented as the personification of evil. [...]The harshness of Fujimori's anti-terrorist legislation places the terrorist as the most dangerous enemy for society and the state. [...]
+In other words, a terrorist, no matter how long he fulfills his sentence, will never cease to be a terrorist.
+The enemy will always be the enemy and, therefore, if the terrorist is still alive, the era of terrorism, at least in some memories, is a latent fear and can therefore be repeated. [...]
+In addition to being slanderous, the terruqueo has served to awaken deep memories and fears of internal armed conflict.
+In addition, the terruqueo undermines the attempts of social organizations to create any form of opposition against the hegemonic elites.
+Thus, the terruqueo is, mainly, an attempt to control and monopolize political legitimacy, resorting to memories of the recent past.
+The fear of a repetition of the painful past is powerful enough to manipulate public opinion and criticize the various social protests.Thus, using the terruqueo, according to Velásquez Villalba, Fujimori made himself a "permanent hero" and made left-wing ideologies an eternal enemy within Peru.

 21st century

 The terruqueo would then become so prominent that political discussions in Peru often devolved into the attacks, especially during elections.
-When Ollanta Humala, who initially espoused a left-wing ideology, was involved in Peruvian politics, opponents used the terruqueo against him.
+When Ollanta Humala, who initially espoused a left-wing ideology, was involved in Peruvian politics, opponents used the terruqueo against him, even though he was a soldier in the army who fought directly against the insurgency.
 The attack evolved into linking left-wing groups with Hugo Chávez and chavismo as the crisis in Venezuela began to unfold in the 2010s.